Updated June 6, 2023

 Introduction to Right Decision

-How to Make a Right Decision?
+How to Make the Right Decision?

 What to think before making any right decision?

-For example, if you want to choose between which alternative to choose in your MBA specialization, set constraints of time, institution, money, and placement.
-Suppose, you set a time of 15 days to decide what specialization you should choose.
-And you also choose the institutions (suppose the best 20 and no more).
-You also choose how much money you would spend to hire a career counselor to help you with your right decision making.
+For example, if you want to choose a specialization, set time, institution, money, and campus placement constraints.
+Suppose you put a time of 15 days to decide what profession you should choose.
+And you chose the institutions (suppose the best 20 and no more).
+You also chose how much money you would spend on hiring a career counselor to help you with the right decision-making.
 Lastly, you will check the placements provided by the institutions (in different specializations) only in India.
-Now you can see that within the purview of these constraints, you need to make the right decision.
-Once you limit your area of thinking, you would be able to improve your right decision away.
+Now you can see that you need to make the right decision within the purview of these constraints.

-#2.
-Opportunity Cost
+2. Opportunity Cost

 Suppose your product launch becomes extraordinarily successful due to market testing.
-Or else the market testing is not successful at all.
+Or else the market testing may not be successful.
 We will not go with success.
 Let’s see what happens when we pick the worst scenario.
-If you imagine that market testing is a failure, what else you can do with the money if you don’t invest it?
+If you imagine that market testing is a failure, what else can you do with the money if you don’t invest it?
 You may use it to improve the product features.
-You may invest in improving your value chain or hire a vendor who will provide you great value.
-So, if you choose to go for market testing, your opportunity cost would be equal to the cost of failure plus what you could do if you would have not invested the money in market testing.
+You may enhance your value chain or hire a vendor to provide great value.
+So, if you choose to go for market testing, your opportunity cost would equal the price of failure plus what you could do if you had not invested the money in market testing.
 Think about it.

 Types of Right Decisions

-Framework for Making Big-Impactful Decisions
+Framework for Making Right Decisions